Brazil All-Time Team

 DM: Clodoaldo (Aracaju, Sergipe)

-He was a member of Pele's Santos.
-He is best remembered for bing the defensive midfielder of the 1970 WC Team in Mexico.
+Clodoaldo was a member of Pele's Santos in the 1960's.
+He is best remembered for being the defensive midfielder of the 1970 WC Team in Mexico.
 At the Final, he contributed to Carlos Alberto's famous goal against Italy by dribbing past 4 Italians.
+He also played for Tampa Bay Rowdies (1980), New York United (1980) and Nacional-AM (1981).

-He is best known as the starting midfielder for Brazil at the 1994 World Cup in the USA.
-He was capped 35 times for Brazil , winning the 1989 Copa América, 1994 World Cup and the Silver medal at the 1988 Olympics.
+He is best known as the starting midfielder for Brazil at the 1994 World Cup Finals in the USA.
+He was capped 35 times for Brazil, winning the 1989 Copa América, 1994 World Cup and the Silver medal at the 1988 Olympics.
 He played with Vasco da Gama, Palmeiras and Vitória.
 He also played in Italy and Spain.

 LM: Canhoteiro (Coroatá, Maranhão)